View by group:

 Groundbreaking work is being done in the areas of neurology and neurosurgery as new neurotechnologies open up the potential for innovative therapies for a variety of ailments of the brain, spanning psychiatric, neurodegenerative, and oncological disorders.
 However, the decision to make the transition from pre-clinical research to first-in-human trials is a difficult one, marked by the relative absence of information on the certainty of safety, efficacy, and risk of the intervention.
 While guidance exists for pharmaceutical development, there is less literature on this translation for novel surgical procedures and medical devices.
 Patients and practitioners alike are left with a dirth of tools to aid them in the decision to undergo a novel neurointervention.
 In the absence of such guidance, it is unclear what factors are the key drivers of decision makers’ choices.
 We seek to explore the factors that key stakeholders take into consideration when determining a novel neurointervention’s readiness for translation into first-in-human trials.
 Insight into the attributes of a novel intervention that drive patients’ decision making will allow clinicians and researchers to better understand patient values and preferences in future care and research.
 Similarly, insight into the factors that drive clinicians' and researchers' perceptions of readiness can inform the development and translation of future novel interventions for patients as well as regulatory guidance for the field.
 Our qualitative research will provide much needed data on the relatively underreported translational process for surgeries and novel medical devices.

-Funding Agencies: Sunnybrook Research Institute
+Funding Agency: Sunnybrook Research Institute

-National Bioethics Council
+Bioethics Council of Canada

 CURRENT RESEARCH